-It's also clear that, all other things being equal, you are likely to improve your Google Ads results if you upgrade your ads to the new larger format that Google rolled out last year.
+It's also clear that, all other things being equal, you are likely to improve your Google Ads results if you upgrade your ads to the new larger format that Google rolled out in 2018.

 And finally, I hope you can see from the second example that you don't necessarily have to make big changes to your ad copy in order to see a significant uplift in your CTR.